Mooloomooloo/Tip-Calculator/README.md

 ## Notes

-This application took a considerable amount of time because I am new to all of the languages (HTML, CSS, PHP) used in application.
-I looked into many websites to start learning these languages, including php.net, codeacademy.com, and w3schools.com.
-I began the application a bit late, so I am definitely going to go back and review a lot of what I read.
+This application took a considerable amount of time because I was new to all of the languages (HTML, CSS, PHP) used in application.
+I started learning these languages through webistes including php.net, codeacademy.com, and w3schools.com.
+I began the application a bit late, so I am definitely go back to review a lot of what I read.
 A problem I encountered was that my WAMP doesn't open the projects from localhost.
 TA Tejen helped point that out as a possible as to why my php code wasn't working.
 Another problem I encountered is that imgur generates a blob url for my gif.
-I'm still not too sure how to fix it and currently looking into it.
+The one I'm currently using is and older version that work (only difference is "numeric" was changed to "numerical" for an error message).
 Overall, this was challenging but great learning experience.

 ## License